dguo/dannyguo.com/content/blog/how-to-concatenate-strings-in-lua.md

 title: How to Concatenate Strings in Lua
 ---

-The most straightforward way to concatenate strings in [Lua](https://www.lua.org/about.html) is to use the dedicated [string concatenation operator](https://www.lua.org/pil/3.4.html), which is two periods (`..`).
+The most straightforward way to concatenate (or combine) strings in [Lua](https://www.lua.org/about.html) is to use the dedicated [string concatenation operator](https://www.lua.org/pil/3.4.html), which is two periods (`..`).